maus-me/woopEssentials/README.md

   If you wanna support a different language just copy the en.json and replace the `en` with whatever language-code you wanna support and change all values inside .json file.

+  The language that is used by the mod can be changed in the serverconfig.json `"ServerLanguage": "en",`

+  from VS-Wiki:` 2-letter code of localization to use on this server.
+Determines language of server messages.`

 ## Creating a Discord Bot

 1. Got to [Discord Developers](https://discord.com/developers/applications) and login with your discord account